jayaregalinada/laravelphilippines.github.io/index.md

 ### Thanks!

 Need directions or any help?
-Interested in speaking or sponsorship?
-Contact Ian at [idejesus@zendesk.com](mailto:idejesus@zendesk.com) or Joe at [jose.palala@live.com](mailto:jose.palala@live.com).
+Would you like to share your knowledge or build our Laravel community by sponsoring our event?
+Please contact Ian at [idejesus@zendesk.com](mailto:idejesus@zendesk.com) or Joe at [jose.palala@live.com](mailto:jose.palala@live.com) for any inquiries.
+We appreciate any kind of help.
+{: .text-justify}

 Laravel PH is made possible by everyone in the #laravelph community.
-Join us on the [Phackers #laravelph channel](http://phackers.io)
+Join our slack community at [#laravelph channel](http://phackers.io) or our [facebook group](https://www.facebook.com/groups/laravelph/).
+{: .text-justify}